folm/bcoin/docs/Beginner's-Guide.md

 $ curl http://x:hunter2@localhost:8332/
 ```

-Bcoin CLI is the prepackaged tool for hitting both the REST and RPC api.
+Folmcoin CLI is the prepackaged tool for hitting both the REST and RPC api.

 ``` bash
 $ fcoin cli info --api-key hunter2